tarwn/lessthandot-hugo/blogs/content/posts/2011-03-07-t-sql-tuesday-016-count-and-delete-duplicates.md

 The results from running this transaction will insert 15,000 rows.
 We know this from using COUNT(\*).
-Ah, COUNT(\*) doesn’t care about NULL values.  (tip just provided).
+Ah, COUNT(\*) doesn't care about NULL values.  (tip just provided).

 The HAVING clause will be exactly what grouping will result from a query.
 An example of this can be shown by querying the sys.master_files system view for a unique database ID.